 Do you conduct site visits to all organizations that have submitted a formal application?

-We visit most of our Regular Grant Program applicants.
-The Program Officer will determine the most effective method(s) by which to gather additional information they may need and will contact you to schedule time to review all of your information once a completed application has been received.
-Site visits are typically not conducted for Small Grant Program applicants given the high application volume and shorter review timeline.
+Organizations requesting over $50,000 typically receive a site visit as part of our application review process.
+The program officer will determine the most effective method(s) by which to gather additional information and will contact you to schedule time to review all of your information once a completed application has been received.
+Site visits are typically not conducted for requests under $50,000 and under given the high application volume and our commitment to a shorter review timeline.

-How do we learn more about Weingart Foundation’s past grants?
+How do we learn more about the Weingart Foundation’s past grants?